-The flow chart or block diagram helps you to pictures the solution of a problem.
+The flow chart or block diagram helps you to pictures the solution to a problem.
 It makes a map or picture of the flow of activities of a program.
-Once this picture with the help of flow chart symbol in drawn the coding of the program becomes easy.
+Once this picture with the help of flow chart symbol is drawn the coding of the program becomes easy.

 The procedure of writing a program is called “coding”.
 The program is a man’s method of conveying to the computer in a language, which it can understand.
 Only during the first few years, computer programs were prepared in actual machine language or machine codes.